-OVERVIEW: House Bill 913 would set forth amendments to the North Carolina Constitution, to be voted on by the people on November 8, 2018, to make the following changes:
+OVERVIEW: S.L.
+2018-117 proposes amendments to the North Carolina Constitution to make the following changes:

-- Establish a bipartisan board of elections and ethics enforcement, consisting of eight members appointed by the General Assembly. - Clarify the legislative powers to control the powers, duties, responsibilities, appointments, and terms of office of any board or commission prescribed by general law, and the powers of the Governor to faithfully execute those laws. - Clarify that members of the General Assembly shall not serve on Executive or Judicial Branch boards or commission that exercise non-advisory powers.
+- Establish a bipartisan board of elections and ethics enforcement, consisting of eight members appointed by the General Assembly. - Clarify the legislative powers to control the powers, duties, responsibilities, appointments, and terms of office of any board or commission prescribed by general law, and the powers of the Governor to faithfully execute those laws. - Clarify that members of the General Assembly may not serve on Executive or Judicial Branch boards or commission that exercise non-advisory powers.